Is yoga, delivered as part of a larger package of care, effective for people with schizophrenia compared with non-standard care?

 There were no data to analyse as no studies met the inclusion criteria.

 The searches identified 30 studies that could be relevant to this review.
-After careful inspection, 29 were excluded and one is awaiting classification.
+After careful inspection, 29 were excluded and one is ongoing.
 No data were available for analyses.